Should you get Wood or Composite Decking?

 Wooden decking is commonly seen as the cheaper, more conventional route to obtaining your garden deck.
 The initial cost of a quality WPC deck may thus seem expensive compared to a wooden one, but the investment is one that is guaranteed to pay off.

 Wood-plastic composite decking is famous for its longevity, a quality that traditional wooden decking often lacks.
 Customers often find that they have to replace their wooden deck in as little as five to ten years if strict maintenance routines aren’t kept up.

 Our quality Hyperion decking ranges are low maintenance and won’t splinter wrap and rot, which is often the case with wooden boards.
 This is backed up by our long-lasting residential warranties of 25 years on our Frontier range and 15 years on our Pioneer range.
 As a result, you are safe from additional costs and worries that you would face annually due to necessary wooden deck maintenance.

 *Costs for a 15sqm deck without substructure.
-Includes cost of deck, installation and cleaning materials needed for annual maintenance.
+Includes cost of deck boards, installation and cleaning materials needed for annual maintenance.

-Secondly, composite decking is low maintenance and unlike its wooden alternative, rarely needs more than a gentle hosing down once/twice a year.
-Not only does this mean you do not have to worry about spending money on re-treating or replacing your wood but you also can save time and energy that would be better spent enjoying your deck.
+WPC decking is low maintenance and unlike its wooden alternative, rarely needs more than a gentle hosing down once to twice a year.
+Not only does this mean you do not have to worry about spending money on re-treating or replacing wood boards, but you also can save time and energy that would be better spent enjoying your deck.

 Finally, there’s the hidden cost of the environmental damage that wooden decks cause to our planet.
-Softwood and hardwood both lead to de-forestation and the loss of crucial habitats to wildlife across the world leaving many animals struggling to survive purely for the purpose of wooden decking.
+Although some companies are FSC certified, softwood and hardwood both lead to deforestation and the loss of crucial habitats to wildlife across the world leaving many animals struggling to survive purely for the purpose of wooden decking.